-3.4 Signal description LOCON 16, 17
+3.3 Signal description LOCON 15

 Function Significance Output 1 Output 8 Output block 1 Each output 24V/0.3A positive switching (PNP), short-circuit proof Total current of the output block max.
-1A at 25 ° C and full load Output 9 Output 16 Output block 2 Each output 24V/0.3A positive switching (PNP), short-circuit proof Total current of the output block max.
-1A at 25 ° C and full load +24V - Output 24V-output for Prog-Enable and external program selection +24V - Supply 24V-power supply of the total device incl. output drivers +24V - Encoder 24V-output voltage to the encoder (max.
+1A at 25°C and full load.
+Output 9 Output 16 Output block 2 Each output 24V/0.3A positive switching (PNP), short-circuit proof Total current of the output block max.
+1A at 25°C and full load. +24V - Output 24V-output for Prog-Enable and external program selection +24V - Supply 24V-power supply of the total device incl. output drivers +24V - Encoder 24V-output voltage to the encoder (max.
 300 mA) GND Ground potential of the total cam control.
-All GND-signals are interconnected internally.
+All GND-signals are interconnected 5.12 internally.
 There is no connection to the housing, that has to be connected to the potential equalization.
-Tx-LOCON RS232-transmission line Rx-LOCON RS232-receive line SSICLK+, SSICLK- RS422-timing line pair for SSI-connection SSIDAT+, SSIDAT- RS422-data line pair for SSI-connection DSI +, DSI - RS422-data line pair for DSI-connection DICNET+, DICNET- Data line for the networking via the Deutschmann bus-system DICNET® (see , also chapter DICNET).
+Tx-LOCON RS232-transmission line Rx-LOCON RS232-receive line SSICLK+, SSICLK- RS422-timing line pair for SSI-connection SSIDAT+, SSIDAT- RS422-data line pair for SSI-connection DSI +, DSI - RS422-data line pair for DSI-connection DICNET+, DICNET- Data line for the networking via the Deutschmann bus-system DICNET® (see DICNET+, DICNET- also chapter DICNET).
 R+, R- Terminal resistance connections for DICNET.
-Required when LOCON 32 is ope- , rated as first or lasr device in DICNET (see chapter DICNET).
+Required when LOCON 32 is ope- K+, K- rated as first or lasr device in DICNET (see chapter DICNET).
 Encodertrack 1 24V-input (max.
 10mA) for encoder lines when using absolute shaft encoders up - Encodertrack 12 to 4096 Inf./rev. with parallel output.
-InkTrackA Connection of track A when using an incremental encoder 24V InkTrackB Connection of track B when using an incremental encoder 24V Count^, Down+ In case of 24V at this input, the inputs "Encodertrack9" and "Encodertrack10" will , be interpreted as counting input and direction input.
+InkTrackA Connection of track A when using an incremental encoder 24V InkTrackB Connection of track B when using an incremental encoder 24V Count [^] , Down+ In case of 24V at this input, the inputs "Encodertrack9" and "Encodertrack10" will be interpreted as counting input and direction input.
 With each leading edge to "Count1" an pulse is counted on.
-If the input "Down+" is at 24V it is counted back- wards, otherwise forwards Clear-, Clear+ Clear-pulse.
-As soon as one of the two signals becomes active (0V at Clear-, 24V at Clear+), the count will be set on 0 and it will be on 0 until the clear condition will be disappearing again.
+If the input "Down+" is at 24V it is counted bac- Ola an Ola and kwards, otherwise forwards Clear-, Clear+ Clear-pulse.
+As soon as one of the two signals becomes active (0V at Clear-, 24V at Clear+), the count will be set on 0 and it will be on 0 until the clear condition will 0 15 11 be disappearing again.
 CountEnable- With 0V or unwired this signal releases the counter.
 In case this line is wired with 24V, the count is frozen.
 The speed measurement, and with it the idle time com- pensation runs on in the meantime.
-This signal is evaluated with an accuracy of ± 0.5ms.
+Out Frankla This signal is evaluated with an accuracy of ± 0.5ms.
 OutEnable+ When using incremental encoders, with this signal the outputs can be switched on or off.
 With 0V or unwired the outputs are switched off, with 24V the outputs are set in accordance with the programed.
-The reaction to a signal change occurs with an accuracy of ± 0.5ms.
+The reaction to a signal change December 4 December 20 occurs with an accuracy of ± 0.5ms.
 ProgNr 1 ProgNr 32 The program number is applied at these pins in case of an external program selection.
-The coding occurs in binary form according to chapter "Coding device numbers".
-ProgStart In case this pin is wired with 24V, the program number is taken over at the ProgNr1 to ProgNr64 (see above).
+The coding occurs in binary form according to chapter "Coding device Due siOte int numbers".
+ProgStart In case this pin is wired with 24V, the program number is taken over at the Pro- D gNr1 to ProgNr64 (see above).
 ProgEnable In case this pin is wired with 24V, all parameter changes (including change of the configuration) in LOCON are permitted. nc Not connected